npvincent/gradle-capsule-plugin/README.md

 You may override them to change implementations, or set them to null and provide your own implemntation somehow else.
 If you override these, you should also change the `capsuleManifest.mainClass` property.

-By default for all Capsule types, `capsuleConfiguration` is set to `configurations.capsule`, which is provided by this plugin.
+The base `Capsule` type has a default `capsuleConfiguration` of `configurations.capsule`, which is provided by this plugin.

+The `FatCapsule` type includes a `capsuleFilter` to include only the 'Capsule.class'file.

+The `MavenCapsule` type has a default `capsuleConfiguration` of `configurations.mavenCapsule`, which is provided by this plugin.

 ```groovy